postrational/ragamuffin/README.md

 ### Pre-requisites

-Ragamuffin requires Python 3.10 or higher and a working installation of [Cassandra DB](https://cassandra.apache.org/).
+Ragamuffin requires Python 3.10 or higher and a working installation of [Cassandra DB][cassandra].

 Install Cassandra DB and create a keyspace named `ragamuffin`.

-On a Mac, you can install Cassandra using [Homebrew](https://brew.sh/):
+On a Mac, you can install Cassandra using [Homebrew][brew]:

     $ brew install cassandra
     $ brew services start cassandra